jsharples777/Week-03-Homework/README.md

-THEN I choose a length of at least 8 characters and no more than 128 characters THEN I choose lowercase, uppercase, numeric, and/or special characters THEN my input should be validated and at least one character type should be selected WHEN I click the button to generate a password
+THEN I choose a length of at least 8 characters and no more than 128 characters THEN I choose lowercase, uppercase, numeric, and/or special characters THEN my input should be validated and at least one character type should be selected IF my input is not valid I cannot generate a password and should have a warning about what is invalid WHEN I click the button to generate a password
 THEN a password is generated that matches the selected criteria WHEN the password is generated